Tomson Hall 220

 Transfer Courses and Credits

-The Academic Regulations section of this catalog contains important information about limitations on future transfer courses taken at other colleges after a student transfers to St. Olaf.
-Transfer students should also refer to the credit scale printed later in this chapter.
-Questions should be directed to the Registrar's Office at 507-786-3015.
+The Academic Regulations and Procedures section of this catalog contains important information about limitations on future transfer courses taken at other colleges after a student transfers to St. Olaf.
+Transfer students should refer to the transfer credit scale and questions should be directed to the Registrar's Office at 507-786-3015.

 Services to international students include airport pickups, special orientation sessions, peer counselors, intercultural programs, friendship family program, and academic, financial, and U.S. Immigration counseling.